CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 Barton's Provisions is the largest trading post in Tuntin.
 Its shelves are stocked with a wide range of everyday goods and supplies, including backpacks, bedrolls, rope, and rations.
 The store is open from sunrise to sunset and does not carry weapons or armor, but adventurers can find other essential gear here, provided the items cost less than 25 gp.
 When it comes to pricing, you can refer to the "Adventuring Gear" section in the rulebook.

-The shop's proprietor is Elmer Barton, a kind and slim human male shopkeeper who is around fifty years old.
+The shop's proprietor is Elmer Barton, a kind and slim mudblood male shopkeeper who is around fifty years old.
 He employs two young clerks, Ander and Thistle, who assist with loading and unloading wagons and attending to customers when Barton is absent.

 **Delivering the Supplies.** If the characters initiated the adventure with the "Meet Me in Tuntin" hook, their task is to deliver a wagon filled with supplies to Barton's.
 Upon arrival, Barton pays the agreed-upon amount of 10 gp to each character and takes possession of the wagon and its supplies.
 Informed of Burrowbard Stoneseeker's abduction, Barton is deeply saddened and encourages the party to rescue the molekin.
 He views Burrowbard as a friend and was enthusiastic about the prospect of uncovering the lost mine mentioned in the introduction.
 If the characters haven't already learned about the mine from Ulfric Warwinter, a character who passes a DC 15 Intelligence (History) check can provide information found in the first two paragraphs of the "Background" section.